codio-content/Javascript_Maze-Decomposition_and_abstractions_-arrays/.guides/content/2-Dimensional-Arrays-ffa7.md

-A 2 dimensional array is simply an array that where each arrays element contains another array.
+A 2 dimensional array is simply an array where each array element contains another array.
 Thanks to our maze game, we actually have a really good example of a 2 dimensional array.

 ![](.guides/img/2d-array.png)